jake-walker/jakew.me/source/_posts/2016-07-24-electron-introduction.md

 * Add `var request = require('request')` to include the request library.
 * Add `request('http://random.cat/meow', function (error, response, body) { })` to fetch the cat image.
 * Then inside the request function add `if (!error && response.statusCode == 200) { }` which will check that there are no errors like the site being down.
-* Then inside the if statement add `var jsonObj = JSON.parse(body)` which will parse the output from the website and make it easy to extract the image url.
+* Then inside the if statement add `var jsonObj = JSON.parse(body)` which will parse the output from the website and make it easy to extract the image URL.
 * Then underneath the last line add `var image = document.getElementById('myImage')` which will search the file for an element with the id of 'myImage'.
-* Then, again underneath the last line add `image.setAttribute("src", jsonObj.file)` which will set the image url of the image tag to the image of the cat.
+* Then, again underneath the last line add `image.setAttribute("src", jsonObj.file)` which will set the image URL of the image tag to the image of the cat.

 All that code should look like this: